RetroDECK/ES-DE/USERGUIDE-DEV.md

 Only files can be part of collections, not folders.
 Games marked as hidden or to not be counted as games can't be added either.

 During the time that the collection is being edited, any game that is part of the collection is marked with a leading tick symbol in the game name.

+As well, when editing custom collections the _folder link_ configuration is disabled, making it possible to enter folders with such configuration just as if there were no folder links configured.

 When you are done adding games, you can either open the main menu and go to **Game collection settings** and select the **Finish editing 'Platform' collection** or you can open the game options menu and select the same option there.
 The latter works from within any gamelist, so you don't need to first navigate back to the collection that you're editing.